npm package discovery and stats viewer.

 Mark Notation

-npm version Build Status codecov Analytics
+npm version CI codecov

-| | Mark | JSON | HTML | XML | S-expr | YAML | | ---------------------- | ------------------------------ | -------- | ---- | ------------------------------ | ---------------------------------- | ------------------------------------- | | Clean syntax | yes | yes | no | verbose | yes | yes (only for basic usage) | | Fully-typed | yes | yes | no | no (when no schema) | yes | yes | | Generic | yes | yes | no | yes | yes | yes | | Mixed content support | yes | hard | yes | yes | hard (poor map support) | hard | | High-order composition | yes | possible | no | verbose | yes | possible | | Wide adoption | not (at the moment) | yes | yes | yes | limited | limited |
+| | Mark | JSON | HTML | JSX | XML | S-expr | YAML | | ------------ | ---- | ---- | ---- | ---------------------------------- | ------------ | ------ | ------------------------------------- | | Clean syntax | yes | yes | no | no | verbose | yes | yes (only for basic usage) | | Fully-typed | yes | yes | no | partially(in {...}) | need schema | yes | yes | | Generic | yes | yes | no | no | yes | yes | yes | | Mixed content support | yes | hard | yes | yes | yes | hard (poor map support) | hard | | High-order composition | yes | possible | no | yes | verbose | yes | possible | | Wide adoption | not (at the moment) | yes | yes | yes | yes | limited | limited |

 Mark Syntax

-The major syntax extension Mark makes to JSON is the introduction of a Mark object.
+The major syntax extension Mark makes to JSON is the introduction of a Mark element.
 It is a JSON object extended with a type name and a list of content items, similar to element in HTML and XML.

 For example, a HTML registration form: